-In today’s technology driven world, software development is changing its requirement list frequently.
-Agile is a software development methodology which essentially focuses on satisfactory project delivery to clients.
+In today’s technology-driven world, software development is changing its requirement list frequently.
+Agile is a software development methodology that essentially focuses on satisfactory project delivery to clients.
 Agile methodology is continually ready to accept the change and work on comprehensive specifications to turn a project into a deliverable product.

-Agile mindset leads to improved support between the teams, allow the organizations to react to any feedback they get, and make changes that might occur.
+An agile mindset leads to improved support between the teams, allows the organizations to react to any feedback they get, and make changes that might occur.
 Finally, this results in having a much better product and reduced wastage of resources.
 Whilst the key to becoming Agile is just to embrace the approach and what it actually stands for.
 In this regard, there are various methodologies you can adopt, each having its own significance in different environments.

 Kanban vs. Scrum

-Kanban and Scrum are the two Agile approaches designed for streamlining work and increased efficiency for optimum results.
+Kanban and Scrum are the two Agile approaches designed for streamlining work and increasing efficiency for optimum results.

 To get a clear picture of these two methodologies, let’s take a glimpse at Scrum and Kanban to discern which one could be more beneficial for your project.